 What’s great about an app is it can be downloaded by anyone onto a mobile phone.
 With a simple Google Cardboard Device the user can get a great VR experience, not as immersive as a Desktop VR device but still quite engaging.

-Learn more about the difference between Desktop VR and Mobile VR.
+Learn more about the difference between Tethered VR and Mobile VR.